Professor Aubrey Manning was recognised as one of the country’s leading authorities on animal behaviour.

 A familiar face around the Ashworth Laboratories and beyond, he presented numerous BBC television and radio programmes on natural history.
 He also co-authored the popular text An Introduction to Animal Behaviour - now in its fifth edition.

 Education and teaching career

 Professor Manning began his scientific education with a degree in Zoology at University College London, before completing a doctorate in animal behaviour at Oxford University supervised by the legendary Niko Tinbergen.

-Manning’s skills as a raconteur made him a natural choice for television and radio and he has presented BBC2’s Earth Story and Talking Landscapes.
+Manning’s skills as a raconteur made him a natural choice for television and radio and he presented BBC2’s Earth Story and Talking Landscapes.

-He is a Fellow of the Royal Society of Edinburgh, holds honorary degrees from Toulouse, the Open University and St. Andrews, and was awarded an OBE in 1998.
+He was a Fellow of the Royal Society of Edinburgh, held honorary degrees from Toulouse, the Open University and St. Andrews, and was awarded an OBE in 1998.

 He was Chairman of the Scottish Wildlife Trust and a Trustee of the National Museums of Scotland and Project Wallacea.